dwenzel/t3import_export/Documentation/Components/PreProcessors/CLEAN.md

 The source field has to be defined by name.
 Each field needs a process instruction.

-All function are just routed to the original PHP functions without any parameters.
+Most functions are just routed to the original PHP functions without any parameters.

 The function **strip_empty_tags** is an exception and used a RegEx to remove empty HTML tags.